jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 Start with only the common moves.
 Gain one each time you complete each of the first four acts of your arc.

+**Determining level of arcane complexity:** The arcane moves below use the level of arcane complexity to determine how difficult and risky it is.

+To determine the complexity, start with the number of primes and praxes involved then:
+* add 1-3 for extreme scales (small, tiny, micro, big, huge, enormous)
+* add 1-3 for area of effect (room, city, continent)
+* add 1-3 for extreme precision (use your judgement)
+* whatever other complexity you think is worth a level

 ## Arcane Comprehension

-When you **push your conciousness into the temporal primes and praxes**:
+When you **push your conciousness into the temporal primes and praxes** to comprehend their secrets:

+Ask the GM what you want to find out.

+Determine the level of arcane complexity.
+The GM decides which, if any, are risks and what those risks are.
+The remaining levels of complexity are the number of hits needed for a full clear answer.

-Roll as many dice as you want and ask the GM 1 question for each hit:
+Roll as many dice as you want.

-* What is a powerful temporal prime or praxis here?
-(Sulfur, Mercury, or Salt.
-Vibration, Force, Charge, Spin, Heat, or Radiance)
-* What is an effect the temporal primes and praxes are having here?

-You may ask each more than once.
-The first will give you the dominant prime, praxis, or effect.
-Subsequent questions will give subtler primes, praxes or effects.
+You may use hits to avoid risks.
+The rest determine how much you learn.
+If there are hits left but fewer than you need for a full clear answer, the GM will give you a partial and obfuscated true answer.

 Check for arcane fallout.